MatthewStridiron/Serene/Readme.md

   - etc

 ## Functions
-printf() - prints floats
+-printf() - prints floats
-printstring() - prints strings printboolean() - prints booleans print() - prints integers substring("hello", 1, 3) - obtains the substring from index 1 to index 3 of the string "hello"
+-printstring() - prints strings
+-printboolean() - prints booleans
+-print() - prints integers
+-substring("hello", 1, 3) - obtains the substring from index 1 to index 3 of the string "hello"
-printarray(ar, 4) - prints all of the elements in the array.
-4 denotes the length of the array. maximum(ar, 4) - obtains the maximum number from array 'ar.'
-4 denotes the length of the array sum(ar, 4) - obtains the sum of all the numbers in the array, 'ar.'
-4 denotes the length of the array reverse(ar, 4) - reverses the elements within array 'ar.'
-4 denotes the array length absolute(5) - absolute value of 5 power(2,3) - computes 2 to the 3rd power fibonacci(7) - computes the 7th fibonacci number touppercase() - converts every letter in a string to upper case tolowercase() - converts every letter in a string to lower case randomnumber(6,10) - outputs a random number between 6 and 10 randomletter() - outputs a random letter repeatstring("dog",3) - repeats the string "dog" three times greatestcommondenominator(81,18) - computes the GCD between 81 and 18 printarray(range(1,8), 7);- range works similarly to python's range by outputting an array between 1 and 8.
-7 denotes the array's length printarray(rangewithstep(1,8,2), 4) -  range works similarly to python's range by outputting an array between 1 and 8, except with a step size of 2.
-4 denotes the array's length. distance(10,10,7,6) - computes distance of coordinates (10,10) and (7,6). printstring(concatenate("abc","def")) - prints the concatenation of "abc" and "def", which is "abcdef" findchar("Serene", 'n') - outputs the index of where the first 'n' is located. replaceletters("Serene", 'e', 'i') - replaces all instances of 'e' with 'i' scrambleletters("Serene") - scrambles the letters within the string "Serene"
+-printarray(ar, 4) - prints all of the elements in the array.
+4 denotes the length of the array.
+-maximum(ar, 4) - obtains the maximum number from array 'ar.'
+4 denotes the length of the array -sum(ar, 4) - obtains the sum of all the numbers in the array, 'ar.'
+4 denotes the length of the array -reverse(ar, 4) - reverses the elements within array 'ar.'
+4 denotes the array length -absolute(5) - absolute value of 5
+-power(2,3) - computes 2 to the 3rd power
+-fibonacci(7) - computes the 7th fibonacci number
+-touppercase() - converts every letter in a string to upper case -tolowercase() - converts every letter in a string to lower case -randomnumber(6,10) - outputs a random number between 6 and 10 -randomletter() - outputs a random letter -repeatstring("dog",3) - repeats the string "dog" three times -greatestcommondenominator(81,18) - computes the GCD between 81 and 18 -printarray(range(1,8), 7);- range works similarly to python's range by outputting an array between 1 and 8.
+7 denotes the array's length
+-printarray(rangewithstep(1,8,2), 4) -  range works similarly to python's range by outputting an array between 1 and 8, except with a step size of 2.
+4 denotes the array's length.
+-distance(10,10,7,6) - computes distance of coordinates (10,10) and (7,6).
+-printstring(concatenate("abc","def")) - prints the concatenation of "abc" and "def", which is "abcdef" -findchar("Serene", 'n') - outputs the index of where the first 'n' is located.
+-replaceletters("Serene", 'e', 'i') - replaces all instances of 'e' with 'i' -scrambleletters("Serene") - scrambles the letters within the string "Serene"

 ## Responsibilities